- Solifenacin oral tablet is available as a brand-name drug. It’s not available as a generic drug. Brand name: VESIcare.

-These drugs can increase the amount of solifenacin in your body.
+Taking ketoconazole with solifenacin can increase the amount of solifenacin in your body.
 This may lead to more side effects.
-Your dose of solifenacin shouldn’t be higher than 5 mg per day if you’re also taking one of these drugs.
-Examples of these drugs include:
+Your dosage of solifenacin shouldn’t be higher than 5 mg per day if you’re also taking ketoconazole.

 This drug comes with several warnings.